-As of June 30, 2022.
+As of December 31, 2022.
 Data sourced from Bloomberg.

-Private Credit: Angeles expects Private Credit investments to offer a long-term annualized return of 7.25% over the long-term.
-Our Private Credit assumption increased by 115 basis points as a result of the increase to our Bank Loan and High Yield return expectations.
-Given the lack of a comparable investable index, Angeles' return assumption is calculated using a blend of high yield bonds and leveraged loans and includes a 200 basis point premium to account for illiquidity and dislocated acquisition prices of underlying assets.
+Private Credit.
+Private credit includes privately originated debt, less liquid bank loans or bonds, and distressed investments; these strategies are typically in closed-end drawdown structures with an investment period of 3 years and harvest period of 3 years.
+Angeles expects private credit strategies to offer a long-term annualized return of 7.75% over the long-term.
+Our Private Credit assumption increased by 50 basis points as a result of the increase to our Bank Loan and High Yield return expectations.
+Given the lack of a comparable investable index, Angeles' return assumption is calculated using a blend of high yield bonds and leveraged loans and includes a 200-basis point premium to account for illiquidity and dislocated acquisition prices of underlying assets.

 Emerging Market Debt.
-We increased our return assumptions for EM Local Currency Debt and EM Debt External by 100 basis points to 5.5% and 6.0%, respectively.
+Our return assumptions for EM Local Currency Debt and EM Debt External remain unchanged at 5.5% and 6%, respectively.

-As of June 30, 2022.
+As of December 31, 2022.
 Data sourced from PIMCO and JP Morgan.
 EM Cash Local is represented by JPM ELMI+ Index, EM External Debt is represented by JPM EMBI Global Diversified Index, and EM Local Debt is represented by JPM GBI-EM Global Diversified Index.

-LIQUIDITY/ CAPITAL PRESERVATION
+LIQUIDITY / CAPITAL PRESERVATION